 Does Your Dog Have A Behavior Issue?

 If so, you are not alone!
-It is very common these days for dog owners to have a family pet that has behavior issues.
+It is very common these days for dog owners to have a family dog that has behavior issues.
 It is the main focus of my business.
 Many of the issues I work with on a daily basis include, but are not limited to:

 - Aggression towards humans and/or other animals